Using Roborazzi for Android Screenshot Testing

 ./gradlew compareRoborazziDebug

-This command opens a web interface where you can see side-by-side comparisons of the reference images and the new screenshots.
+This command launches a web interface for side by side comparisons of reference and new images.

 ShowDetailsLoadedState_dark_compare